badgrenola/sapper-tailwind-blog/README.md

 Refreshingly, the combo of Sapper and Tailwind has been a _absolute_ joy to work with.
 I had the basic bones of this entire site up and running in a few hours, including the routes and basic styles (I heartily recommend checking out [Adam Wathan's Youtube Channel](https://www.youtube.com/channel/UCy1H38XrN7hi7wHSClfXPqQ) to quickly get up to speed with Tailwind).

 And Svelte is just __LUDICROUSLY__ awesome.
-Simple, easy, and once I get my head around the fact that it's a _different_ way of approaching the bundle problem, it really did speed up the process.
+Simple, easy, and once I got my head around the fact that it's a _different_ way of approaching the bundle problem, it really did speed up the process.

 ---